|

 The rules for each car are:

-- I stop for cars in front of me and red lights, and I slow down at a yellow light.
+I stop for cars in front of me and red lights, and I stop for a yellow light if I'm not already on it.

-- If I am moving quickly and I see that I will have to stop soon, I slow down proportional to the distance of non-free space up to MAX-BRAKE.
+If I am moving quickly and I see that I will have to stop soon, I try to slow down enough to make sure I can stop in time, up to MAX-BRAKE.

-- If I see that I have free space in front of me, I speed up proportional to the amount of free space up to MAX-ACCEL.
+If I see that I have free space in front of me, I speed up towards the SPEED-LIMIT, up to MAX-ACCEL.

 WAIT-TIME-OVERALL shows how many cars are waiting during the given clock tick.